 Dark leafy greens are another great dietary source of calcium, though some are better than others.
 Collard Greens, Turnip Greens, Bok Choy, Kale and Broccoli all ranked really well for being absorbable sources of calcium while spinach and seaweed ranked low on the list.

 Dark leafy greens are also great sources of folate, Vitamins A, C, E and K and B-vitamins.
-Jonathan Bailor, author of The Calorie Myth, is fond of saying that if you make no other changes in your diet, you will see positive results just from adding a few extra servings of green leafy vegetables a day.
+Jonathan Bailor, the author of The Calorie Myth, is fond of saying that if you make no other changes in your diet, you will see positive results just from adding a few extra servings of green leafy vegetables a day.

 There are many other food sources of calcium including: